-Tuition ranges from \$0 to \$28,000 for an in-person coding bootcamp, with an average tuition of \$13,584.
-The average online bootcamp costs \$12,898 and lasts 24.3 weeks.
+Tuition ranges from \$3,500 to \$30,000 for a coding bootcamp, with an average tuition of \$14,142.

-The cost of a bootcamp education doesn't even compare to a 4-year degree: While coding bootcamps cost an average of \$13,584, the tuition at top CS programs can be triple or quadruple that in just one academic year.
+The cost of a bootcamp education doesn't even compare to a 4-year degree: While coding bootcamps cost an average of \$14,142, the tuition at top CS programs can be triple or quadruple that in just one academic year.
 Carnegie Mellon undergraduate tuition and tuition at the Massachusetts Institute of Technology (MIT) is about \$60,000-70,000 per year.
 Students also must consider opportunity cost and living cost - the longer you are studying, the longer you will have to make ends meet on a tight budget.